nttung291/demo/README.md

 ## DemoApp

+A modern React Native application showcasing best practices in mobile development.

 Currently includes:

-- React Native
+- React Native (0.74.5)
-- React Navigation
+- React Navigation (Stack, Bottom Tabs, Native)
-- Redux
+- Redux with Redux Toolkit for state management
-- TypeScript
+- TypeScript for type safety
+- Form handling with Formik and Yup validation
+- API integration with Axios and GraphQL
+- Secure storage with Keychain
+- Performance optimized with FlashList
+- Automated UI testing with Detox
 - And more!

 ## Quick Start